im-ayushjha/TripNest/README.md

 Make your changes and commit them: git commit -m 'Add some feature'.
 Push to the branch: git push origin feature-name.
 Submit a pull request.
-Please make sure your code follows the project's coding style and includes appropriate tests.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.